Drisedyle History, Family Crest & Coats of Arms

 Early Origins of the Drisedyle family

-Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area.
+The surname Drisedyle was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area.
 Specifically, the family claims descent from Dryfesdale, a civil parish in Annandale.
-CITATION[CLOSE]

 Early History of the Drisedyle family